-Professor Bateman publishes articles in academic and professional journals, writes textbooks, presents papers at professional meetings, and participates in executive education programs.
-His most recent article concerns the work styles of scientists as they pursue deep versus broad contributions to knowledge.
-A recent book chapter discusses ways in which people can develop as leaders, from a self-directed rather than a classroom or program perspective.
+His most recent book chapter concerns proactive goals and goal pursuit, and appears in Proactivity at Work (S. Parker and U. Bindl, eds.
+Routledge, 2017).
+Another recent book chapter discusses how people can develop themselves as leaders, from a self-directed rather than a classroom or program perspective.
 Professor Bateman teaches workshops in North America, Europe, and Asia and is working on the 12th edition of his textbook Management: Leading & Collaborating in a Competitive World (McGraw-Hill/Irwin).